VilliasGaming/SF/readme.md

 ## Instalation

-Move the downloaded folder to your  dataoacks folder inside of your world folder.
+Move the downloaded folder to your  datapacks folder inside of your world folder.
 The folder is usually located in:
 ```
 C:\Users\yourusername\AppData\Roaming\.minecraft\saves\yourworld\datapacks